solislemuslab/potato-seed-cert/README.md

 While we recommend the use of the dashboard via the online link, we present below the steps to run the dashboard locally.

 ## Steps to run this website locally
-Users with strong programming skills might like to modify the existing code and run a version of the website locally.
+Users with strong programming skills might like to modify the existing code and run a version of the dashboard locally.

-A list of packages can be found in the requirements.txt file and is listed below:
+A list of packages can be found in the `requirements.txt` file and is listed below:
 ```
 DT
 DMwR2